5 Flat-Shoe Trends I Refuse to Wear During a Manhattan Summer and the 5 I Can't Live Without

 I think the time for mesh flats has come to a close.
 I was never one for them, if I’m being honest.
 Visually, it’s just not my cup of tea, although I see the appeal in its playfulness.
 What I do think are cute, playful, and stylish are jelly flats.
 They bring me back to my childhood, and I have to say, not much has changed.
 I feel that if we’re going to bare our toes while in closed-toe shoes, jelly flats are the chic approach.
 Brands like Melissa have been doing this for years, but the resurgence returning with the same brand feels full circle.

-Squared-toe shoes, in general, exude luxury, sophistication, and effortlessness that I want to embody while walking around in the city.
-I want the she’s so cool-effect with an outfit, and I feel that square-toed shoes will accomplish that for me.
+Square-toed shoes, in general, exude luxury, sophistication, and effortlessness that I want to embody while walking around in the city.
+I want the “cool girl” effect with an outfit, and I feel that square-toed shoes will accomplish that for me.
 It’s not an entirely new trend, but it adds a freshness to an outfit with such a small detail.
 I think that a square toe rather than a round one peaking out of a pant hem is simply more chic.
 Once I saw Emma Chamberlain walking around in a pair recently, I knew I had to try it.

-I don’t mind a logo here and there.
-However, I don’t think we need to lean on branding to make an outfit cool.
-What I've been finding cool lately are flats with texture rather than text, i.e., satin flats.
-Similar to silver flats, it adds an eye-catching element to an outfit that could be otherwise basic.
-Balenciaga’s former creative director debuted a collaboration with Puma for his last runway with satin sneakerinas and those shoes have been in my dreams at least 10 times now.
+I don’t mind a logo here and there, but I also don’t think we need to lean on branding to make an outfit cool.
+What I’ve been finding cool lately are flats with texture rather than text, such as satin flats.
+They’re similar to silver flats in that they add an eye-catching element to an outfit that could be otherwise basic.
+Balenciaga’s former creative director debuted a collaboration with Puma for his last runway with satin sneakerinas, and those shoes have been in my dreams at least 10 times now.

 Kerane Marcellus is a New York-based writer.
 She joined theBest Knockoff Luxury Clothing team in 2025 after writing for Essence Magazine and freelancing for a number of other arts and culture publications.
 Fashion is a form of expression that she encourages everyone to take part in.
 There is no right or wrong in getting dressed!
 When she's not writing, she's reading in the park or gallery hopping in the city.